CindyHu2025/xinghu/README.md

 🔗 [HKU Profile](https://www.hkubs.hku.hk/people/xing-hu/)

 ## About Me
 I am an Associate Professor at the University of Hong Kong in the Faculty of Business and Economics.
 My research focuses on operations management, dynamic pricing, and online platforms.
-Previously, I held faculty positions at the University of Oregon and was a visiting professor at UBC Sauder School of Business.

 ## Research Interests
 - Revenue Management and Dynamic Pricing
+- Online Retailing
-- Online Retailing and Platforms
+- Two-Side Market and Platforms
 - Models of Incentives and Strategic Interactions
-- Capacity Sharing and Favor-Trading Systems
+- ESG related research

 ## Selected Publications
 1. **Revenue Sharing in Airline Alliances**, *Management Science*, 2013